Journey School Lynnwood

 Andrea Kolacz is the Co-Owner of JSL with her husband, Matt Kolacz.

-Andrea believes that by building strong, resilient and capable children and families now, JSL is setting the stage for any possibility for their future.
+Andrea believes that by building strong, resilient, and capable children and families now, JSL is setting the stage for any possibility for their future.
 This is not only a personal passion of hers, but it has also been the focus of her educational background and professional training.

-The other half of this partnership is Matt, who heads JSL's operations and conducts much of the behind the scenes work that helps keep the school running smoothly.
+The other half of this partnership is Matt, who heads JSL's operations and conducts much of the behind-the-scenes work that helps keep the school running smoothly.
 While not working on JSL stuff, Matt also has a private practice offering psychotherapy, bringing his expertise in chemical dependency, child mental health.
 He is a Licensed Independent Certified Social Worker, holding a Master's Degree in Social Work.
-The early part of his professional career included a variety of environments including residential treatment services for abused and neglected children, Non-Public Schools, Out Patient Case management and Family Facilitation services, to correctional settings as well as methadone treatment.
+The early part of his professional career included a variety of environments, including residential treatment services for abused and neglected children, Non-Public Schools, outpatient case management, and Family Facilitation services, to correctional settings as well as methadone treatment.

 While not running Journey, Andrea & Matt are also the proud parent of three amazing JSL students theirselves, so their dedication to creating a meaningful foundation for children and work from a prevention approach is not only a professional focus, but also a very personal drive to give their kids' foundation and start to their lives!